stdm/stdm.github.io/about.md

 ### CV, publications, etc.

-Please have a look at my [personal profile at my university's website](http://www.zhaw.ch/=stdm) for publication list, CV, contact data.
+Please have a look at my [personal profile at my university's website](http://www.zhaw.ch/=stdm) for a publication list, CV, contact data and the like.